Time-periodic solutions of the compressible Euler equations and the Nonlinear Theory of Sound: Piecewise Constant Entropy

 In order to give a precise sense in which nonresonant modes are generic, even though resonant modes are dense, we restrict to the finite dimensional case of piecewise constant entropy profiles with a fixed number of distinct jumps.
 In this case we can derive explicit formulas which give the dependence of the SL eigenfrequencies on the entropy profile.
 We note that piecewise constant profiles are foundational because they are dense in $L^1$ and they form the basis of many numerical approaches to SL problems~\cite{Pryce}.

-In Theorem \ref{thm:gen} below, we establish that nonresonant form a set of full measure in this space of piecewise constant profiles with a finite number of jumps, even though in Lemma \ref{lem:res}, we show that resonant entropy profiles are dense in $L^1$.
-This density of resonance provides some explanation of the difficulty or such problems and why Nash-Moser methods are a technically difficult as they are.
+In Theorem \ref{thm:gen} below, we establish that nonresonant profiles form a set of full measure in this space of piecewise constant profiles with a finite number of jumps, even though in Lemma \ref{lem:res}, we show that resonant entropy profiles are dense in $L^1$.
+This density of resonant profiles provides some explanation of the difficulty of such problems and why Nash-Moser methods are a technically difficult as they are.

 For piecewise constant entropy profiles, we exactly solve the linearized evolution and therefore explicitly calculate the divisors $\d_j(T)$ and eigenfrequencies $\w_k$ defined in \eqref{Tn} and \eqref{dkcts}, respectively.
 In this case, the evolution is a non-commuting composition of \emph{isentropic} evolution operators, and all nonlinear effects of entropy changes are encoded in the Rankine-Hugoniot jump conditions at the jumps, which are imposed by continuity of $p$ and $u$.
 The corresponding linearization around each constant quiet state $\ol p$ is again the SL system \eqref{SL3}, but now with constant coefficient $\sg$ on each subinterval.
 This changing constant $\sg$ is reflected as a change of sound speed in the PDE.